gmr/infoblox/README.rst

 ========
 An unofficial python library for interfacing with Infoblox NIOS.
 This library is not affiliated with _`Infoblox, Inc. <http://www.infoblox.com>` in any way.

+:boom:**Important**:boom: This project is deprecated and no longer maintained.
+If you'd like to take it over, please contact me.

 |PyPI version| |Downloads| |Build Status|

 Documentation